Seeed-Studio/wiki-documents/docs/Grove-OLED_Display_1.12inch.md

 * **[Datasheet]** [SH1107G_datasheet](https://github.com/SeeedDocument/Grove_OLED_1.12/raw/master/resources/SH1107G_datasheet.pdf)
 * **[Tool]** [Reference for Make a 96x96 Image](https://github.com/SeeedDocument/Grove_OLED_1.12/raw/master/resources/Make_A_96X96_Image1.zip)

+## Project

+**Smart Crops: Implementing IoT in Conventional Agriculture!** Our mission with nature is to preserve it, designing and implementing technologies and monitoring methods with the help of IoT via Helium.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/gabogiraldo/smart-crops-implementing-iot-in-conventional-agriculture-3674a6/embed' width='350'></iframe>

+**Automated Plant Watering System** A device that waters plants and monitors temprature using an ESP8266 and Android app.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/ammarshahid572/automated-plant-watering-system-cb23d9/embed' width='350'></iframe>

+**Flying BeagleBone Green** BBBmini is a state of the art Linux autopilot / flightcontroller Cape for the BeagleBone.
+It can be used for Copter, Planes or Rovers.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/mirkix/flying-beaglebone-green-448b60/embed' width='350'></iframe>

 ## Tech Support
 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).